tangbeve/tools/_sources/tools/doc/latex.txt

 The text editor emacs provides a good basis for editing TeX and LaTex documents.
 Both modes are supported.
-In addition there exists a color highlight module enableling the color display of LaTeX and TeX commands.
+In addition there exists a color highlight module enabling the color display of LaTeX and TeX commands.
 On OSX aquaemacs and carbon emacs have build in support for LaTeX.
 Spell checking is done with flyspell in emacs.

 Other editors such as TeXshop are available which provide a more integrated experience.

-However when using skim in conjunction with imacs and latexmk your PDF view will be automatically updated once you save the file in emacs.
-THis provides a very good quasy WYSIWYG environment.
+However when using skim in conjunction with emacs and latexmk your PDF view will be automatically updated once you save the file in emacs.
+This provides a very good quasi WYSIWYG environment.

 LyX
 ----